Apps | Sayv Ilahsiav

 Regression debt

-After rapid feature development and a visual refactor, an entire day (14 commits) went to stabilization — virtual albums showing empty, doubled item counts, premature “Done” labels, sizes showing as 0B.
+After rapid feature development and a visual refactor, an entire day (~9 hours, ~6,500 lines touched) went to stabilization — virtual albums showing empty, doubled item counts, premature “Done” labels, sizes showing as 0B.
 The cost of fixing regressions late always exceeds the cost of testing incrementally.

 The Play Store rejection